This guidance is not award-year-specific and applies across award years.

 “Under section 314(c) of the CRRSAA, Recipient, an institution of higher education as defined in section 101 or 102(c) of the Higher Education Act of 1965, as amended (HEA), 20 USC § 1001 or 1002(c), may use these supplemental grant funds for Recipient’s Institutional Costs to defray expenses associated with coronavirus (including lost revenue, reimbursement for expenses already incurred, technology costs associated with a transition to distance education, faculty and staff trainings, and payroll); carry out student support activities authorized by the Higher Education Act of 1965, as amended (HEA) that address needs related to coronavirus; and make additional financial grants to students, which may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.”

 According to the revised HEERF II Frequently Asked Questions, "Institutions may use CRRSAA funds and unspent CARES funds to pay for employee benefits costs as payroll costs if (1) such costs are newly associated with coronavirus, and (2) the costs were incurred on or after March 13, 2020, the date of the declaration of the national emergency due to the COVID-19 pandemic."
-It is NASFAA's understanding based on verbal conversations with ED that the same applies to HEERF III funds.

 Remember, prior to the CRRSAA, as a condition of receiving HEERF I funds (student or institutional share), the institution agreed that it would pay all of its employees and contractors to the greatest extent practicable during the period of any disruptions or closures related to COVID-19.
-This is still a condition for spending HEERF II student and institutional funds.
+This is still a condition for spending HEERF II and HEERF III student and institutional funds.
 See AskRegs Q&A, What Does "To the Greatest Extent Possible" Mean Under the CARES Act?

 Change In Guidance Related to the December 27, 2020 Date: According to previous guidance NASFAA had received from ED, schools could only use leftover HEERF I funds and HEERF II funds to pay for employee salary and benefit costs incurred on or after December 27, 2020.
-That guidance changed with publication of the revised HEERF II Frequently Asked Questions note above.
+That guidance changed with publication of the revised HEERF II Frequently Asked Questions noted above.

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.